huanillo/calculator/README.md

 # Calculator

 This is a calculator project developed as part of The Odin Project curriculum.
-It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+It allows users to perform basic arithmetic operations: addition, subtraction, multiplication, and division.

 ## Live Demo
 You can try the live version of the calculator by visiting the [GitHub Pages link](https://huanillo.github.io/calculator).